unknownamir/ClonedWA/README.md

 # License

-SkyAura is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.
+This app is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.

-# Acknowledgements
+# Acknowledgement

 1. I would like to thanks love Babbar for his Web Dev Course.
 His Course made all this possible.
 2. I also used "openweathermap" API for this project which is a free API and that helped me a lot for this project

 # Contact

-If you have any questions, feedback, or inquiries, please don't hesitate to reach out to me.
-You can contact me by email - astechnical112@gmail.com or create an issue on the GitHub repository.
+If you have any questions, feedback, or inquiries, please don't hesitate to reach out to me. or create an issue on the GitHub repository.

 # Final Thoughts

-I hope you find the SkyAura useful for checking weather conditions in your area or any city you're interested in.
+I hope you find the this App useful for checking weather conditions in your area or any city you're interested in.
 Enjoy using the app and stay informed about the weather!